 DuPage County Driver's License Suspension Attorneys

 Defending Clients in Naperville, St. Charles, and Throughout Northern Illinois

 Driving without a valid license is a very serious offense in Illinois.
 Not only can it lead to longer suspensions and/or revocations of your license, it can also result in heavy fines and even jail time.
 If you have been charged for driving without a license or driving with a suspended or revoked license, you should not fight this battle alone.
 With so much on the line, it is important to speak with an experienced criminal law attorney so you know your rights and options.

-For over 40 years, Mevorah Law Offices LLC has successfully defended clients in Chicago and throughout northern Illinois for all types of criminal charges; from minor speeding tickets to multiple DUIs to major felonies.
+For over 40 years, Mevorah & Giglio Law Offices has successfully defended clients in Chicago and throughout northern Illinois for all types of criminal charges; from minor speeding tickets to multiple DUIs to major felonies.
 Our award-winning lawyers are former public defenders and prosecutors with extensive experience litigating cases at all levels of the state and federal judicial system.
 We have in-depth knowledge of how the courts operate and what it takes to reduce or eliminate the legal consequences of the charges against you.

 We are highly acclaimed not only for our skill and experience but also for our aggressive advocacy on behalf of our clients.
 Our attorneys are honest, straightforward, accessible, and sympathize with your situation.
 We devote the utmost attention to each case and explore every potential legal avenue to secure a positive outcome.
 When you are charged with driving without a license, we take the time to thoroughly examine the specifics of your case and go to work immediately to craft an effective defense strategy.